Smallest Suffixient Sets: Effectiveness, Resilience, and Calculation: Additive Sensitivity of chi to String Operations

-By letting $c = \dol$ in Lemma~\ref{lem:sre_append_bounded}, we relate $\chi$ to $\sre$.
-This makes evident the relation between Combinatorics on words \cite{LothaireAlg} with suffixient sets, via the common notion of \emph{right-special factors} (what we call here right-maximal substrings).
+By letting $c = \dol \not \in \fact_w$ in Lemma~\ref{lem:sre_append_bounded}, we relate $\chi$ to $\sre$ (note that $\chi$ is always at least $\sre + 1$ because of the new supermaximal extension ending with $\dol$).
+This makes clear the relation between Combinatorics on words~\cite{LothaireAlg} with suffixient sets, via the common notion of \emph{right-special factors} (which we call here right-maximal substrings).